 For bloggers and writers.

-Interested in travel writing?
-Specifically, how to make money from your writing?
+Interested in a life of travel writing?
+Want to know how to make money from your writing?
 Then check out this goldmine of information.
 The Break Into Travel show is for anyone interested in writing for websites, creating your own travel blog, and working with companies and Destination Marketing Organizations (DMO)

-Some episodes are just travelogues of press trips and sponsored trips.
+Some episodes are just travelogues of a press trip or a sponsored trip.
 I don’t find these particularly interesting but they might be useful to people who are considering working with companies for free and paid trips.

 The other episodes, however, are insightful and packed with tips for beginner travel bloggers.